kj2013/claff-diplomacy/README.md

 Niculae, V., Kumar, S., Boyd-Graber, J., & Danescu-Niculescu-Mizil, C. (2015, July).
 Linguistic Harbingers of Betrayal: A Case Study on an Online Strategy Game.
 In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 1: Long Papers) (pp. 1650-1659).

 Peskov, D., Cheng, B., Elgohary, A., Barrow, J., Danescu-Niculescu-Mizil, C., & Boyd-Graber, J. (2020).
 It Takes Two to Lie: One to Lie, and One to Listen.
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.

 ## Acknowledgement